Herculez Gomez: International career

 His last national team appearance came during the 2013 CONCACAF Gold Cup.

 Broadcaster

 In January 2017, Gomez announced his retirement from professional soccer, and joined the broadcasting team at ESPN.
-He typically appears as a studio analyst / pundit for ESPN FC, MLS games, and US National Team games.
-Also, he is the co-host of several podcasts, most notably the Max and Herc podcast with Max Bretos, where they discuss news around Major League Soccer and the United States national soccer team, and the Two on Tri podcast with Sebastian Salazar, where they discuss the Liga MX, the Mexico national football team, and Mexican players abroad.
+He typically appears as a studio analyst / pundit for ESPN FC, MLS games, and U.S. National Team games.
+Also, he is the co-host of several podcasts, most notably the Max and Herc podcast with Max Bretos, where they discuss news around Major League Soccer and the United States national team, and the Two on Tri podcast with Sebastian Salazar, where they discuss the Liga MX, the Mexico national team, and Mexican players abroad.

 He and Salazar also host "Fútbol Americas" on ESPN+.

 Personal life

 Herculez is the brother of MMA fighter Ulysses Gomez.